MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 **Construction rules for enum class values** There is now an implicit/non-narrowing conversion from a scoped enumeration's underlying type to the enumeration itself, when its definition introduces no enumerator and the source uses a list-initialization syntax.
 For more information, see [Construction Rules for enum class Values ](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0138r2.pdf).

-**Guaranteed copy elision** Copy elision is now guaranteed to occur when the source object is a temporary, and there are no longer any semantic checks on copy or move constructors when the guaranteed elision occurs.
-For more information, see [Guaranteed copy elision through simplified value categories](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0135r0.html).

-**Capturing *this by value** The "this" pointer in a lambda expression may now be captured by value.
+**Capturing *this by value** The "\*this" object in a lambda expression may now be captured by value.
 This enables scenarios in which the lambda will be invoked in parallel and asynchronous operations, especially on newer machine architectures.
-For more information, see [Lambda Capture of *this by Value as [=,*this]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0018r3.html).
+For more information, see [Lambda Capture of \*this by Value as [=,\*this]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0018r3.html).

 **Removing operator++ for bool** operator++ is no longer supported on `bool` types.
 For more information, see [Remove Deprecated operator++(bool)](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0002r1.html).